-If the transaction requires a prior merger control notification to be filed before the CPA, the general timeframe will usually be extended by one to three months to allow for the CPA's preliminary (phase I) investigation.
-If the CPA decides to initiate a full investigation (in cases where the proposed transaction could lead to a market concentration significantly impeding effective competition on the Slovenian market - phase II), the CPA's decision should be expected in three to six months upon such initiation.
-The CPA has established the practice that a notification can be filed before the parties execute a binding agreement if the undertakings concerned show a serious intent to enter into the planned transaction and disclose to the CPA all the milestones of the envisaged transaction (e.g. based on an exclusivity agreement signed between the seller(s) and the potential purchaser).
+If the transaction requires a prior merger control notification to be filed before the CPA, the general timeframe will usually be extended by three to five months to allow for the CPA's preliminary (phase I) investigation.
+If the CPA decides to initiate a full investigation (in cases where the proposed transaction could lead to a market concentration significantly impeding effective competition on the Slovenian market - phase II), the CPA's decision may take a longer period of time.

-2.4 What are the main hurdles?
+What are the main hurdles?
+2.4

-M&A transactions may experience hurdles in cases where preliminary notification/approval by a public authority is required

-(see questions 1.4 and 2.3 above).
-Delays are mainly caused by the formalities which must be complied with and, sometimes (depending on the sector/public authority), the lack of decisive guidelines and/ or practice - especially in cases of complex transactions.
+M&A transactions may experience hurdles in cases where preliminary notification/approval by a public authority is required (see questions 1.4 and 2.3).
+Delays are mainly caused by the formalities which must be complied with and, sometimes (depending on the sector/public authority), the lack of established practice - especially in cases of complex transactions.

-See also question 6.3 below as regards certain specific (corporate law-driven) limitations applicable to Slovenian corporates - parties to an M&A transaction.
+See also, question 6.3 below as regards certain specific (corporate law-driven) limitations applicable to Slovenian corporates - parties to an M&A transaction.